Senior Lecturer in Human Computer Interaction

 - Setting and marking assessments, as well as providing constructive feedback to students.

-- Seeking ways of improving performance by reflecting on teaching design/delivery and obtaining/analysing feedback.
+- Seeking ways of improving performance by reflecting on teaching design and delivery and obtaining and analysing feedback.

-- Ability to lead and work closely with industry partners to realise the DMT Centre’s aim to be an international authority in HCI research and practice.
+- Ability to contribute to engagement with industry partners to realise the Department for DMT’s aim to be an international authority in HCI research and practice.